Updated 12/31/21: Post Phone No. 636-391-9424

 Note: the 6 PM ending time is much later on Bingo Thursday nights.

-The Friends of Jefferson Barracks invite all Legionaires and WWII history buffs to the current exhibit (Looking Back From 75 Years – The Liberation of Northwestern Europe) in the Ordnance Room Museum at the Jefferson Barracks County Park Historic Site.
+The Friends of Jefferson Barracks invite all Legionaires and WWII history buffs to the current exhibit (Looking Back From 75 Years – WWII, War in the Pacific) in the Ordnance Room Museum at the Jefferson Barracks County Park Historic Site.

 The exhibit is open Wednesday through Sunday from noon until 4 PM.
 The exhibit has no admission charge ( donations are appreciated).